The UK left the EU on 31 January 2020

-The government has created an online tool for businesses to find the latest information on EU Exit, how you will be affected, and the actions you can take to prepare if there is a no-deal Brexit.
-New information will be published over the coming weeks so sign up to receive customised alerts or check in on a regular basis.
+The government has created an online tool for businesses to prepare for the new rules for living, working, travelling and doing business in the UK and EU from 1 January 2021.
+New information will be published over the coming weeks so sign-up to receive customised alerts or check in on a regular basis.